skolodyazhnyy/onesky-bundle/README.md

 ### Usage with capifony

-If you are using capifony you can setup a task to update translations on remote server, simply add these task to your `app/deploy.rb`:
+If you are using capifony you can setup a task to update translations on remote server, simply add this task to your `app/deploy.rb`:

 ```ruby
 namespace :onesky do